-The final analysis for participants randomized in Part A was performed after all these participants completed Part A of the study or prematurely terminated from Part A of the study.
+The final analysis for participants in Part A was performed after all participants in Part A completed the study or prematurely terminated from the study.

 2.2.
 Final Analysis

 The final analysis for this study will be performed after all participants have completed Part B of the study or prematurely terminated from the study, outstanding data queries have been resolved or adjudicated as unresolvable, and the data have been cleaned and finalized.
 This SAP describes the statistical analysis methods and data presentations to be used for the analysis of Part B.